Patent Analysis: Patent File Wrappers as a Tool for Competitive Intelligence

 Many times, patents are abandoned before they are allowed.
 This can occur for a variety of reasons including the possibility that there isn’t a patentable invention to allow, or in many cases, applicants become exhausted, or don’t believe it is worth continuing to spend money and time arguing with the patent examiner to get their invention issued.

 An additional point to consider is the fact that examiners have a limited amount of time to search for prior art.
 Therefore, it is possible (and likely) that a patent issues in light of the prior art cited by the examiner, but additional published prior art exists that wasn’t discovered by the examiner that could ultimately “invalidate” a patent’s claims.
-In instances where patents are licensed or litigated, licensees and defendants are willing to scorch the earth to identify prior art that wasn;t cited in the file wrapper but was published prior to the patent application being filed in order to invalidate the patent being asserted against them.
+In instances where patents are licensed or litigated, licensees and defendants are willing to scorch the earth to identify prior art that wasn’t cited in the file wrapper but was published prior to the patent application’s filing date.
+This enables accused infringers to invalidate the patent being asserted against them or potential licensees to avoid having to take a license.

 In the end, the patent process is complex, and although reading a patent is essential to begin to understand the technology disclosed, it is critical to read the file wrapper to get the full picture of how the technology is unique in the context of other innovations.
-While patent attorneys and other patent experts use file wrappers as a tool to understand the specific ‘legal’ limitations of the patented technology in light of the prior art; non-patent experts can derive important technical clues as to a technology’s unique (or not so unique) features.
+While patent attorneys and other patent experts use file wrappers as a tool to understand the specific ‘legal’ limitations of the patented technology in light of the prior art; non-patent experts can derive important technical clues as to a technology’s unique (or not so unique) features which can impact business and/or R&D strategy.
 Reading file wrappers offers insight into how the boundaries of a patent’s claims are shaped and what elements of a technology its owner can control.

-Understanding these issues is critical for enterprises and the benefits of this information spans across disciplines.
-Engineers, scientists, business executives, marketers and patent attorneys benefit from studying the information that resides in a patent’s file wrapper not only for intellectual property decision making, but also to drive decisions related to R&D initiatives, licensing, M&A and other corporate strategies.
+Understanding these issues is critical for enterprises.
+The benefits of this information intersects with a variety of disciplines.
+Engineers, scientists, business executives, marketers and patent attorneys benefit from studying the publicly available information contained in a patent’s file wrapper not only for intellectual property decision making, but also to drive decisions related to R&D initiatives, licensing, M&A and other corporate strategies.

 EPILOGUE: ADDITIONAL INFORMATION RELATED TO PATENT FILE WRAPPERS